Category:

 What was Robert Mugabe's Net Worth?

 Robert Mugabe was a Zimbabwean revolutionary and politician who had a net worth of $20 million at the time of his death in 2019.
-Born February 21, 1924 in Salisbury, Southern Rhodesia (now Harare, Zimbabwe), Robert Mugabe served as Prime Minister of Zimbabwe from 1980 to 1987 and then as President from 1987 to 2017.
+Born February 21, 1924, in Salisbury, Southern Rhodesia (now Harare, Zimbabwe), Robert Mugabe served as Prime Minister of Zimbabwe from 1980 to 1987 and then as President from 1987 to 2017.

 Although many people in Southern Rhodesia went only as far as grammar school, Mugabe was fortunate enough to receive a good education.
 He attended school at the local Jesuit mission under the supervision of school director Father O'Hea, who turned out to be a powerful influence on the boy.
 O'Hea taught Mugabe that all people should be treated equally and educated to the fulfillment of their abilities.
 Mugabe's teachers, who called him "a clever lad," were early to recognize his abilities as considerable.

-By 1953, he had earned his Bachelor of Education degree through correspondence courses and in 1955 Mugabe moved to Northern Rhodesia where he taught for four years at Chalimbana Training College while also working toward his Bachelor of Science degree in economics through correspondence courses with the University of London.
+By 1953, he had earned his Bachelor of Education degree through correspondence courses, and in 1955, Mugabe moved to Northern Rhodesia, where he taught for four years at Chalimbana Training College while also working toward his Bachelor of Science degree in economics through correspondence courses with the University of London.
 In 1960, Mugabe was elected public secretary of the National Democratic Party.
 In accordance with Ghanaian models, Mugabe quickly assembled a militant youth league to spread the word about achieving black independence in Rhodesia.
-In 1963, the police arrested Mugabe for his participation in the resistance movement and sent him to Hwahwa Prison where he remained for over a decade.
+In 1963, the police arrested Mugabe for his participation in the resistance movement and sent him to Hwahwa Prison, where he remained for over a decade.
 Mugabe later escaped back across the border to Southern Rhodesia, assembling a troop of Rhodesian guerilla trainees along the way.
-By 1980, Southern Rhodesia was liberated from British rule and became the independent Republic of Zimbabwe and Mugabe was almost simultaneously elected President of Zimbabwe.
+By 1980, Southern Rhodesia was liberated from British rule and became the independent Republic of Zimbabwe, and Mugabe was almost simultaneously elected President of Zimbabwe.

 Mugabe's legacy is complicated, as he initially helped Zimbabwe free itself from British colonialism and white minority rule.
-However, he then became a somewhat despotic leader, and people suffered widespread human rights abuses during his time in power, especially the latter years.Robert Mugabe died on September 6, 2019 at the age of 95.
+However, he then became a somewhat despotic leader, and people suffered widespread human rights abuses during his time in power, especially in the latter years.
+Robert Mugabe died on September 6, 2019, at the age of 95.

 Early Life

-Around 1930, his father had an argument with one of the Jesuits and the family was subsequently expelled from the mission village by its French leader, Father Jean-Baptiste Loubiere.
+Around 1930, his father had an argument with one of the Jesuits, and the family was subsequently expelled from the mission village by its French leader, Father Jean-Baptiste Loubiere.
 They settled in a village about 11 kilometers away.
 However, the children were allowed to continue attending school at the mission.
 A few years later, his family left the village seeking work in Bulawayo.
 He did not return as he established a relationship with another woman.
-The family then returned to the mission and Mugabe completed his schooling.
+The family then returned to the mission, and Mugabe completed his schooling.
 He was offered a place on a teacher training course at Kutama College in 1941.
-He obtained his teaching diploma and then began teaching as schools throughout Southern Rhodesia.
+He obtained his teaching diploma and then began teaching in schools throughout Southern Rhodesia.

 Robert Mugabe Net Worth